 He built up an organization of more than 65 Nick Cerio Kenpo and associate schools in the United States, Canada, Europe and South Africa.
 He produced many martial arts champions throughout his 40 years of training and was inducted into numerous halls of fame worldwide.

 He was the author of several books, teaching guides, videotapes and the NCIMAA magazine.
 A martial arts community spokesman said, “Professor Cerio will live forever in all of us who he has touched, and never shall be forgotten”.

 Besides his mother and stepmother, he leaves a brother, Frank Cerio of Johnston; four sisters, Florence Armenti of Providence, Dolores Ross and Jacqueline Ciano, both of Johnston, and Joni O’Rielly of Glocester; a stepson, William Ambrosia, and a companion, Michaela Collins, both of Warwick; a stepdaughter, Maria Kowalski in New Hampshire; and three step-grandchildren.
 He was the brother of the late Margaret “Peggy” Montini.

-The funeral will be held tomorrow at 8 a.m. from Thomas & Walter Quinn Funeral Home, 2435 Warwick Ave., with a Mass of Christian Burial at 9:30 in St. Kevin Church, Sandy Lane.
-Burial will be in Highland Memorial Park, Johnston.
+The funeral was held at Thomas & Walter Quinn Funeral Home, 2435 Warwick Ave, Warwick, RI 02889, with a Mass of Christian Burial at St. Kevin Church, 333 Sandy Ln, Warwick, RI 02889.
+Burial was in Highland Memorial Park, Johnston.